 Steve Sarkisian is the new head coach of the Washington Huskies.
 He will be succeeding Tyrone Willingham, whose 4-year tenure

 Nobel Prize-winning physicist Steven Chu is President-elect Barack Obama’s choice for Energy secretary.

 If Gloria Ysmael-Adams could be anywhere in the world, it would probably be inside a classroom.

-She is among the friendliest of young Asian American community leaders: a college graduate, the beneficiary of a close mentorship, a Korean American woman dedicated to public service.
+She is among the friendliest of young Asian American community leaders.
+She is a college graduate, the beneficiary of a close mentorship and a Korean American woman dedicated to public service.

 By the time Maria Arcega-Dunn had learned to read, she was nicknamed “the town crier” by her family.
 “I was relaying stories and communicating at a very early age,” she said.

 After years of dedication and commitment from the community, the Wing Luke Asian Museum has adjusted greatly into its new home at the four-story East Kong Ying Building in the International District.